1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Flushing of the face and neck

-• Low blood sugar (hypoglycemia) in insulin-producing tumors
+• Insulin producing tumors Low blood sugar (hypoglycemia)

 Causes

-• Genetic syndromes such as MEN1 (multiple endocrine neoplasia type 1)
+• Genetic syndromes, e.g. MEN1 ( multiple endocrine neoplasia type 1 ).

 • Von Hippel-Lindau disease